 Everyone who undergoes fecal fat testing is required to follow a high-fat diet for three days prior to the test.
-This allows for the accurate measurement of the fat concentration in the stool.
+This allows for accurate measurement of the fat concentration in the stool.
 You will be asked to eat 100 grams of fat each day for three days before taking the fecal fat test.
-This is not as difficult as one might think: two cups of whole milk, for example, contains 20 grams of fat, and eight ounces of lean meat contains approximately 24 grams of fat.
+This is not as difficult as one might think: Two cups of whole milk, for example, contain 20 grams of fat, and 8 ounces of lean meat contain approximately 24 grams of fat.

 Your doctor or dietitian may help you determine how to eat the required fat each day.
 You might be given a list of suggested foods to help you plan your meals.
 Whole milk, full-fat yogurt, and cheese can boost your fat intake.
 Beef, eggs, peanut butter, nuts, and baked goods are also good sources of fat.
 Reading the nutrition labels of the foods in your pantry gives you an idea of how much fat you consume in each meal or snack.
 If you tend to eat more than 100 grams of fat each day, the dietitian will teach you how to cut fat out of your diet and make healthier choices.

-After following the high-fat diet for three days, you will return to a normal diet and begin the stool collection process.
+After following the high-fat diet for three days, you’ll return to a normal diet and begin the stool collection process.
 Have the collection kit ready at home for the first day of testing.

 After the collection apparatus is in place, collect your stool sample.
 You may be given additional tools, like a wooden or plastic scoop, to transfer the sample into a special container.
 Cover the container tightly and place either in the refrigerator, freezer, or in a separate cooler that is insulated and filled with ice.
 Repeat the process each time you have a bowel movement during the 24- or 72-hour testing period.

-Line the diaper of babies and toddlers with plastic wrap to carry out fecal fat testing.
+To carry out fecal fat testing in children, line the diaper of babies and toddlers with plastic wrap.
 Try to place the plastic in the back portion of the diaper to prevent the mixing of feces and urine.

-When you have completed the fecal fat testing, write your name, date, and time on the container.
+When you have completed the fecal fat testing, write your (or child’s) name, date, and time on the container.
 Return the sample container to the lab.